Ferryville Ordinance Chapter 7

 (17) pH

-pH shall mean the term used to express the intensity of the acid or base condition of a solution, calculated by taking the logarithm of the reciprocal of the hydrogen ion concentration.
-The concentration is the weight of hydrogen ions in grams per liter of solution.
+pH shall mean the term used to express the intensity of the acid or base condition of

 (18) Pretreatment

-Pretreatment shall mean the treatment of industrial sewage from privately owned industrial source by the generator of that source prior to introduction of the waste effluent into a publicly owned treatment works.
+industrial source by the generator of that source prior to introduction of the waste

 (19) Replacement Costs